mathigon/textbooks/content/codes/content.md

 | --- | --- | --- |
 | 101 | 01010 | 101 |

+---
 __The Digits__
+> id: barcode-digits

 {.fixme} Let's recognize that these values are **not** the same as the binary representations we learned last chapter.
-They are still a binary code because they use two values (black and white), but the code to represent the digits is different.s
+They are still a binary code because they use two values (black and white), but the code to represent the digits is different.

 | DIGIT | LEFT SIDE | RIGHT SIDE |
 |---|---|---|